-In the past two decades, thanks to neuroscience, we have learned more about how the human brain operates than we have in the previous hundred years or so.
+In the past two decades, thanks to neuroscience, we have learned more about how the human brain operates than we have in the previous hundred years.

-More awareness is now being placed on the importance of brain health because if our brain is functioning optimally, all other areas of our lives from our mental, emotional and physical well-being, will also be working well.
+More awareness is now being placed on the importance of brain health because if our brain is functioning optimally, all other areas of our lives from our mental, emotional and physical well-being, will also work well.

 The brain is a complex electrical system and the better we take care of it, the better it will work for us.

 At a recent seminar I attended, one of the guest speakers was Dr Daniel Amen, a neuroscientist and founder of Amen Clinics.
 Having scanned thousands of human brains, Dr Amen focuses on educating people on the importance of brain health.

 A couple of things he mentioned during his talk that resonated with me were: